rscherrer/ExplicitGenomeSpeciation/README.md

 ## Build

 Build the main file `main.cpp` with your favorite compiler.
 All the additional source and header files needed are all in `library`.
-Alternatively you can find executable binaries in the folder `bin`, presently available for Linux only (gotta do that).

 ## Usage